mercadopago/devsite-docs/guides/reports/extra/pnf-bank.en.md

 # Collections month by month in available Money report

-We show you how to see your Mercado Pago account collections month by month in available Money report.
+We show you how to see your Mercado Pago account collections month by month in Available Money report.

 ## Collections month by month activity